Azure/azure-powershell/documentation/migration-guides/Az.2.0.0-migration-guide.md

 - Removed cmdlet `Revoke-AzHDInsightHttpServicesAccess`

 ### Az.Storage
 - Namespaces for types returned from Blob, Queue, and File cmdlets have changed their namespace from `Microsoft.WindowsAzure.Storage` to `Microsoft.Azure.Storage`.
-While this is not technically a breaking change according to the breakign change policy, it may require some changes in code that uses the .Net methods returned by these classes directly
+While this is not technically a breaking change according to the breaking change policy, it may require some changes in code that uses the methods from the Storage .Net SDK to interact with the objects returned from these cmdlets.

   #### Example 1:  Add a message to a Queue (change CloudQueueMessage object namespace)
   Before: